SoftwareAG/c8y-docs/content/reference/alarms-bundle/notifications.md

     /alarms/<<deviceId>>

-The response will additionally to the alarm object contain a "realtimeAction" to identify which action resulted in the given object (CREATE, UPDATE or DELETE).
-In case of a deletion the data will only contain the ID of the deleted alarm.
+The response will additionally to the alarm object contain a "realtimeAction" to identify which action resulted in the given object (CREATE or UPDATE).

 Example Response: